sjagata/knowledgeCorner/AngularJS/Angular4/angularJS4.md

 * so instead dispose method of the built in HTTP service here will only an observable so we have simple return
 * Transform responses easily with Observable Operators(map()).
 * catch operator is used catch errors and we have to return Observables.throw() method.
-* Pipes is used to help us transform data we gat asynchronously and output in the template.
+* Pipes is used to help us transform data we gat asynchronously and output in the template. - if you see we are not returning Observable - it automatically transform the data

 ```js
 return this.http.post('https://udemy-ng-http.firebaseio.com/data.json',